 Detailed stereo and speaker removal instructions

 A quick word about wiring harnesses

 On 2003-2006 trucks, the warning chime is built into the factory radio, and the adapter we recommend retains that audible safety warning while also providing a switched 12-volt power source for your new radio.
 Crutchfield strongly recommends that you don't replace your factory radio without using a recommended adapter.
 In fact, we can't offer tech support if you don't use it.
 So you should like, y'know, use it, okay?

 When you install a new receiver, you'll lose factory features like XM satellite radio and navigation, if present, but you can replace and actually upgrade them if you order the right receiver.

-If your 2000-2002 Suburban has a rear DVD player, audio will only be available through the factory headphones.
+If your 2000-2002 truck has a rear DVD player, audio will only be available through the factory headphones.
 That's not a problem on 2003-2006 trucks because there's an adapter available that will let you connect that audio to your new stereo's rear-mounted auxiliary input.
-The caveat there is that your new stereo has to have a rear-mounted auxiliary input — keep that in mind while shopping.
+The caveat there is that your new stereo has to have a rear-mounted auxiliary input — keep that in mind while you're shopping.

 Tools needed (2000-2002): Panel tool, opposable thumbs

 Tools needed: (2003-2006): Panel tool, 7mm socket, ratchet and extension, hacksaw